rahultiwariamazing/stockcoin_market_app/README.md

 All Rights Reserved.

-Unauthorized use, reproduction, modification, or distribution of this software is prohibited without prior written permission from the copyright holder.
+Unauthorized use, modification, reproduction, distribution, or commercial exploitation of this software is prohibited without prior written permission from the copyright holder.